Deeps966/MomentoShare_backend/README.md

 * **Timestamp** − ctimestamp.
 This can be handy for recording when a document has been modified or added.
 * **Object** − This datatype is used for embedded documents.
 * **Null** − This type is used to store a Null value.
-* **Symbol** − This datatype is used identically to a string; however, it's generally reserved for languages that use a specific symbol type.
+* **Symbol** − This datatype is used identically to a string however, it's generally reserved for languages that use a specific symbol type.
 * **Date** − This datatype is used to store the current date or time in UNIX time format.
 You can specify your own date time by creating object of Date and passing day, month, year into it.
 * **Object ID** − This datatype is used to store the document's ID.
 * **Binary data** − This datatype is used to store binary data.